 ABOUT GRANT MACDONALD LONDON

 In the 1980s, while London’s silversmithing industry was struggling with changing tastes and the lasting effects of the economic downturn of the late 1970s, Grant Macdonald began working internationally in Europe, America, the Middle East and Far East.
-From Cartier ‘s boutique in New York, to the luxurious hotels of Hong Kong, Grant Macdonald London silverware found a new global market.
+From Cartier ‘s boutique in New York, to the luxurious retailers of Hong Kong, Grant Macdonald London silverware found a new global market.

-“You can’t simply sit in your workshop while the world is changing, you have to get out and see it.”
+"You can’t simply sit in your workshop while the world is changing, you have to get out and see it." - Grant Macdonald

 In 2003 Grant Macdonald’s son George joined the business to lead the workshop’s pioneering design experiments with 3D printing.
 Inspired by the potential of this new technology, Grant and George saw the future of design and manufacturing in the silversmith’s craft.
 Having studied design, George has seen the trends for silver rise and fall, but today he sees a bright future for craftsmanship as the natural antidote to mass produced items.

 “We work with, and listen to, our customers.
-People appreciate fine craftsmanship today more than ever before.”
+People appreciate fine craftsmanship today more than ever before.” - Grant Macdonald

 Today, with our founder Grant Macdonald in the position of creative director, and his son George as Managing Director, Grant Macdonald London continues to pursue the high aspirations of perfection in design, quality and service.
 Our philosophy is that of luxury and legacy, of creating fine workmanship steeped in heritage and designed by innovation.
 We believe fine precious metals should never be simply admired, but used and cherished by today’s owners, and generations to come.